Polycystic Ovary Syndrome (PCOS)

 What does insulin resistance mean?
 Every time you eat sugar or sugar-like foods then your pancreas produces insulin to bring your sugar level down.
 If you keep eating lots of sugar or refined carbohydrates then your cells become immune to all this insulin and they don’t take much notice – so the body puts out more insulin to get its message through.

 Firstly, drastically cut down on sugar.
 This is not as easy as you think.
 The average sugar consumption is 23 teaspoonfuls a day.
-Y The reason it is so high is that most of it is hidden.
+The reason it is so high is that most of it is hidden.
 A 12 ounce soft drink contains 8 teaspoonfuls.
 You will know about the obvious foods such as sweets, biscuits and cakes but cereals, pies and bread also contain lots of sugar but there can also be extremely high levels in some breakfast cereals and yoghurts.
-It is added to nearly all processed food and it can be quite hard to find foods without sugar.
+It is added to nearly all processed foods and it can be quite hard to find foods without sugar.
 It is almost always high in foods labelled as low fat.
 Sucrose, fructose and dextrose are all sugars and high fructose corn syrup is probably the most dangerous sugar and is found in many processed foods.

 Secondly, refined carbohydrates such as white bread, white flour, pasta, white rice and nearly all cereals (which also contain lots of sugar and salt) are nearly as bad and for the same reason.
 Replace them with wholemeal breads and wholegrain rice.
 Even brown and granary breads are partially refined.